 The fifth generation of Funeral Directors includes Terry L. Roberts who served as a Funeral Director in Winthrop.
 David Williams Roberts, who was born in Ipswich, MA in 1948, worked alongside his father in both Georgetown and Rowley until 1984, when he purchased the family business from his father.
 David served as a Funeral Director for 45 years.

 In October 2015, David entrusted the fifth generation family business to Jeffrey E. Megna, a first generation Funeral Director and Embalmer.
-Jeff has over thirty years of practical and theoretical experience in funeral service and is proud and honored to continue the long tradition of providing dignified, reliable and personalized service in a home-like setting.
+Jeff has over thirty five years of practical and theoretical experience in funeral service and is proud and honored to continue the long tradition of providing dignified, reliable and personalized service in a home-like setting.